paul-wolf/djaq/README.md

     pip install Djaq

-This will install it into your Django project, probably into your virtual environment.
+This will install it into your Django project, hopefully into your virtual environment.

 Since Djaq is a new project that is evolving rapidly, you might want to use the source version rather than the pip module.
+Please get in touch if you want me to push a new PyPi version.

 Sample Project
 --------------

 If you want to use Djaq right away in your own test project and you feel confident, crack on.
-In that case skip the following instructions for using the sample project.
-There is a sample Django project, `bookshop`.
+In that case skip the following instructions for using the sample Bookshop project.
 If you want to try this, clone the django repo:

     git clone git@github.com:paul-wolf/djaq.git
     cd djaq/bookshop